Telephone: 1-800-361-8404, ext. 262

 - I am an RN or NP in Nova Scotia, Prince Edward Island, Ontario, Quebec, or British Columbia.
 Am I a member?

 - Can I join CNA at the same time as applying for specialty certification?

-- Can I receive Canadian Nurse magazine without joining CNA?
+- Can I access Canadian Nurse magazine with my CNA membership?

 1. How do I know if I have joined CNA?